 Field-hunting tip

-Look in oxidized uranium deposits country — that is the host setting where heisenbergite typically forms.
+Look in oxidized uranium deposits country, the host setting where heisenbergite typically forms.
 If you start seeing uraninite, gummite, boltwoodite in float, you are in the right ground.
 Field specimens usually show a platy or micaceous aggregates habit, so train your eye for that shape before scanning the outcrop.